A guide to private renting in the UK: tenants’ rights in 2024

 The Renters Reform Bill could be set to eliminate assured shorthold tenancies for future rental agreements.

 A house in multiple occupation (HMO) is shared housing with private bedrooms and communal areas.
-HMOs are made up of at least three tenants who aren’t related to each other.
+HMOs are made up of a shared house with at least three tenants who aren’t related to each other.
 Rental agreements in this case are either joint tenancies (everyone is on the same agreement) or individual tenancies (each tenant is on a separate agreement).

 private renting and tenants rights when signing a tenancy agreement